Nick Bell MA VetMB PhD Pgcert Vet Ed FHEA ECAWBM (AWSEL) MRCVS

 The majority of digital dermatitis lesions respond very well to a combination of:

-- Simple cleaning (running water or a brush in disinfectant such as 1% hypochlorite)
+- Simple cleaning (running water or a brush in disinfectant especially the pocket of skin between the heels.

 - Hygienic drying (e.g. disposable blue towel)

-- Returning to a clean, dry yard following treatment, avoiding exposure to slurry and mud that could interfere with the newly applied treatment.
+- Return to a clean, dry yard following treatment, avoiding exposure to slurry and mud that could interfere with the newly applied treatment.

-- Repeat the treatment daily for at least 3 days
+- Repeat the treatment daily until resolved and generally for at least 3 days

-The wart-like lesions are likely to benefit from hygienic trimming back with a sharp knife prior to spraying.
-However, it is important to avoid cutting into the sensitive (and bleeding) tissues, and knives should be disinfected before and afterwards.
-Severe and very painful cases, including infections on interdigital growths, will benefit from surgical removal under local anaesthesia by a veterinary surgeon combined with a course of injectable antibiotic.
-These animals are worth treating as they will represent a major and continual source of infection for the rest of the herd.
+The wart-like lesions are more difficult to treat and are likely to recur.
+Recent research suggests products containing salicylic acid may be most effective even with warty lesions.
+While hygienic trimming back with a sharp knife prior to spraying may work, it is important to avoid cutting into the sensitive (and bleeding) tissues.
+This is difficult and knives become contaminated.
+Severe and very painful cases may benefit from surgical removel under local anaesthesia by a veterinary surgeon.
+The animals with warty lesions need consideration as they readily re-ulcerate and contribute to the majority of the infectivity for the rest of the herd.

 Controlling digital dermatitis at the herd level

 One visible infection will represent the tip of the iceberg with many other cows bearing lesions which are more difficult to see.
-These animals represent an important reservoir of infection for the rest of the herd.
-Probably the best way to treat the herd is to walk the whole herd (including dry cows and groups of youngstock that appear infected) through a footbath containing antibiotic, formalin, copper, zinc or an organic acid preparation at the appropriate concentration for 3 consecutive days (see later module).
-Feet must be clean for this.
+As mentioned, the warty lesions represent an important reservoir of infection for the rest of the herd.
+There are several ways to treat a herd if treating all infected animals ina crush is not feasible.
+One option is to walk the walk the whole herd (including dry cows and groups of youngstock that appear infected) through a footbath containing antibiotic, antibiotic but this is off-license and is not an ethically defensible use of antibiotics.
+Alternative approaches involve the use of copper, zinc or an organic acid preparations at the appropriate concentrations or a rising concentration of formalin (see later module on foot bathing).
+Feet must be clean for herd treatments to work.

-Footbathing every 1-6 months can be very effective at treating the herd for digital dermatitis.
-However, in most instances the digital dermatitis will return within a few weeks if the spread of infection and re-development of old lesions is not addressed.
+In most instances the digital dermatitis will return within a few weeks if the spread of new infections and re-development of old lesions is not prevented.
 Regular (daily) foot disinfection (see later module), hygiene at foot trimming and steps to improve yard or pen hygiene are most effective for this.
-To monitor this, assess the number of cows with lesions (hose off feet in the parlour) and assess cow cleanliness.
+To monitor this, assess the number of cows with lesions by hosing feet in the parlour and assess general cow foot cleanliness.

 Digital dermatitis is a relatively simple infectious disease to control given attention to treating the animals that are the reservoir of infection and reducing the spread of infection.
 This can be summarised as: